Mao Zedong: World War II: 1935-1945

 Mao's troops arrived at the Yan'an Soviet during October 1935 and settled in Bao'an, until spring 1936.
 While there, they developed links with local communities, redistributed and farmed the land, offered medical treatment, and began literacy programs.
-Mao now commanded soldiers, boosted by the arrival of He Long's men from Hunan and the armies of Zhu De and Zhang Guotao returned from Tibet.
+Mao now commanded soldiers, boosted by the arrival of He Long's men from Hunan and the return of Zhu De's and Zhang Guotao's armies from Tibet.
 In February 1936, they established the North West Anti-Japanese Red Army University in Yan'an, through which they trained increasing numbers of new recruits.
 In January 1937, they began the "anti-Japanese expedition", that sent groups of guerrilla fighters into Japanese-controlled territory to undertake sporadic attacks.
 In May 1937, a Communist Conference was held in Yan'an to discuss the situation.
 Western reporters also arrived in the "Border Region" (as the Soviet had been renamed); most notable were Edgar Snow, who used his experiences as a basis for Red Star Over China, and Agnes Smedley, whose accounts brought international attention to Mao's cause.

-In an effort to defeat the Japanese, Mao (left) agreed to collaborate with Chiang (right).